davide-castro20/FEUP-LBAW-Wiki/ebd.md

 1. Added update_stock_remove_from_cart trigger and function; Changed transaction 1 procedure's name from 'remove_stock' to 'add_to_cart'
 1. Added remember_token to user table and reset_password table for "forgot password" feature
 1. Removed update_stock_remove_from_cart as it is not needed anymore
+1. Updated Transaction 2 and purchase table to support shipping option, and added shipping options table.

 ***
 GROUP2111, 18/04/2021